Solving users' problems and making them happy

 Workshops & UX Training

-- Usability Testing with the Google Design Sprint approach (video examples and hands-on training)
+- Usability testing with the Google Design Sprint approach (video examples and hands-on training)

 - How to conduct customer interviews (learning with video examples and practising in pairs)

-- Personas with empathy maps and customer journeys
+- Personas and customer journey maps

 "The workshop was really useful, thank you!"
 "Thanks Sabrina, that was a great session.
 You’re a really good presenter, and keep everyone engaged!"